rbohl/liferay-docs/developer/frameworks/articles/data-engine/01-data-definition-api/01-data-definition-api-operations.markdown

 outcome if included.

 Some operations even have additional methods that can be called while the request is being constructed.
-These are referred to as _Optional <!--are they optional though?--> builder methods_ in this article, because they are methods you can call while building the request.
-Perhaps the most complex
+These are referred to as _optional builder methods_ in this article, because they are methods you can call while building the request.
+Perhaps the most complex request you can build is for defining permissions on a Data Definition.
+This example gives Site Member Users permission to update, delete, and view a particular Data Definition:

     DEDataDefinitionSaveModelPermissionsRequest deDataDefinitionSaveModelPermissionsRequest =
             DEDataDefinitionRequestBuilder.saveModelPermissionsBuilder(